-Doppler-compensating, synchronously summing, crossreal time processing, without storing the captures signal in a memory.
+Doppler-compensating, synchronously summing, crosscorrelating, and stack-accumulating may be performed as real time processing, without storing the captures signal in a memory.

-After the search process is performed for all of the combination of the frequency bins and the trial bit boundary locations, the largest correlation peak is determined, which has the largest value among all of the correlation peaks, so as to obtain signal acquisition parameters from the center frequency of the frequency bin, the trial bit boundary location, the calculated rate of change in the frequency, and the location in the array associated with the largest correlation peak.
+30 After the search process is performed for all of the combination of the frequency bins and the trial bit boundary locations, the largest correlation peak is determined, which has the largest value among all of the correlation peaks, so as to obtain signal acquisition parameters from the center fre-35 quency of the frequency bin, the trial bit boundary location, the calculated rate of change in the frequency, and the location in the array associated with the largest correlation peak.